 A CNetID allows faculty, students, and staff to establish a UChicago email account, maintain personal information in university systems, and access secured university resources.
 Click here to begin; you will need your 8-digit UCID, Chicago ID, or Social Security Number.
 Please contact the Dean of Students Office for assistance if needed.

-Official University and Division communications are sent via email to each student’s CNetID (at) uchicago.edu email.
-Students are responsible for reading email sent to this official address.
+Beginning June 24, 2020, official University and Division communications are sent via email to each student’s CNetID (at) uchicago.edu email.
+Students may setup their uchicago.edu address to forward to another address, but students are responsible for reading email sent to the uchicago.edu address.
 More information about email options is available here.

 All University of Chicago students must provide proof of immunity to certain diseases as required by Illinois state law.
 For more information, visit Wellness@UChicago.